AlexFedotovqq/TradeCoin/README.md

 # TradeCoin

-TradeCoin is a decentralized protocol for automated token exchange on XDC.
-It allows users to easily swap between XRC20 tokens, as well as providing liquidity to other projects and protocols.
+TradeCoin is a decentralized protocol for automated token exchange on EVM compatible blockchains

 # What it does
 The inspiration for TradeCoin was to create an automated, trustless, and permissionless system that allows users to exchange tokens in a secure and transparent manner.
 We wanted to create a system that would make it easier for users to access liquidity and trade in a secure and private environment.